5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Fixing_Keyboard_Mappings_and_Brightness_Keys/Customizing_ThinkPad_Keyboard_Shortcuts.md

     }
 }
 ```
-Add more `External` references following the same principle `_Q14` function to cover the remaining shortcut key function definitions.
+Add more `External` references following the same principle as the `_Q14` to define the remaining shortcut keys.
 Of course, don't forget to add the corresponding ACPI renames to the config.plist, like rename `_Q14` to `XQ14`, etc. to avoid conflicts.
 The final SSDT looks like the image below:

 ![](https://img10.360buyimg.com/ddimg/jfs/t1/192837/32/23139/28717/6257a095E1192c695/ec36e588b503bbf4.png)